Permafrost/Tundra/README.md

 ### tundra.document:copy

 Copies the value associated with the source key to the target key in the given IData document.

 #### Inputs:

 * `$document` is an IData document in which to copy the value associated with the source key to the target key.
 * `$key.source` is a key identifying the value to be copied, and can be simple or fully qualified, such as `a/b/c[0]/d`.
 * `$key.target` is the key to which the source key value is copied, and can be simple or fully qualified, such as `a/b/c[0]/d`.
+* `$key.literal?` is an optional boolean flag which if true will treat the given keys literally rather than as potentially fully-qualified keys.
+  Defaults to false if not specified.

 #### Outputs:

 * `$document` is the given IData document where the value associated with `$key.source` has been copied to `$key.target`.

 ---